 Register of gifts & hospitality provided to trustees, Board Members and senior personnel

-The number and value of gifts and hospitality provided to senior members of staff in financial year 2017/18.
+The number and value of gifts and hospitality (excel format) provided to senior members of staff in financial year 2021/21.

 Register of interests

-In accordance with the recommendations of the Nolan Committee, the Library maintains a Register of Interests of Board Members.
+In accordance with the recommendations of the Nolan Committee, the Library maintains a Register of Interests of Board Members (PDF format).

 Any other register or list (as required by law or otherwise)

-The Library's KPIs and other operating statistics for 2017/18.
+The Library's KPIs and other operating statistics for 2017/18 (PDF format).

 In most cases, mislaid items not at the correct shelf position have been misplaced on the shelves or the catalogue record may not have been altered to reflect a changed shelf mark.
 Although rigorous procedures are in place, the British Library’s collection is an exceptionally busy working collection and human error cannot be entirely eliminated.
 Furthermore items that were destroyed in the WWII bombings were not all identified as such and so may have been entered onto the system as mislaid.
 The Library has a rolling programme of collection audits, with priority given to auditing the most valuable items and those used most heavily in our collections.
 We also undertake other checks to locate mis-shelved items.